Ukraine in the Eurovision Song Contest 2025: Promotion and preparation

+In April, Ziferblat partnered with the Serhiy Prytula Humanitarian Foundation to purchase equipment for humanitarian demining through a fundraiser.
+On 18 and 19 April, they performed at the Pre-Party ES.
+On 25 April, Ziferblat performed the song at the Eurovision in Concert—described as the largest promotional concert for Eurovision—in Amsterdam; 30 representatives out of the 37 participants in the contest joined the concert.
+During their speech, they mentioned a missile attack on Kryvyi Rih.
+After winning Vidbir, Ziferblat decided to revamp the song once again for Eurovision.
+Adding orchestral parts in the chorus as well as a lightened chorus, Valeria Gazhala of Television News Service described the track better following the revamp.

 At Eurovision

 The Eurovision Song Contest 2025 took place at St. Jakobshalle in Basel, Switzerland, and consisted of two semi-finals to be held on the respective dates of 13 and 15 May and the final on 17 May 2025.
-All nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) were required to qualify from one of two semi-finals in order to compete in the final; the top ten countries from each semi-final progressed to the final.
+All nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) were required to qualify from one of two semi-finals to compete in the final; the top ten countries from each semi-final progressed to the final.
 During the allocation draw held on 28 January 2025, Ukraine was drawn to compete in the first semi-final, performing in the first half of the show.
 Ukraine performed in position 5, following Estonia and preceding Sweden.

-Ukraine qualified for the Grand Final, finishing 1st out of 15 participants with 137 points.

-In the final, Ukraine performed 7th in the running order, following Spain and preceding United Kingdom.
-In the final, Ukraine placed 9th with 218 points, finishing in 14th place in the jury voting with 60 points and in 6th place in the televote with 158 points.

-While Ukraine and Albania received the same total amount of 218 points, Albania placed higher due to receiving a higher televoting score.
+In Ukraine, all shows of the contest were broadcast by Suspilne.
+The main commentator was Timur Miroshnychenko, the host of the Eurovision Song Contest 2017.